-- for vehicles with automatic gearboxes, the gradient is steeper than approximately 12%; - the "Clear View" function is activated (please see "Automatic Climate Control" in Section 3); - the engine temperature is too low; - the emission control system is being regenerated;
+- for vehicles with automatic gearboxes, the gradient is steeper than approximately 12%;

+- the "Clear View" function is activated (please see "Automatic Climate Control" in Section 3);

-or
+- the engine temperature is too low;

+- the anti-pollution system is required; or

+- ...

-The warning light or, depending on the vehicle, the message "AUTO STOP UNAVAILABLE" appears on the instrument panel indicating that engine standby is not available.
+the warning light or, depending on the vehicle, the message "AUTO STOP UNAVAILABLE" appears on the instrument panel indicating that engine standby is not available.